From the liner notes of the CD 'Molten Gold: The Anthology' released in 1993.

 In 1991, Rodgers teamed with former Who drummer Kenny Jones to form The Law.
 “Laying Down the Law," the group's debut single, met with wide approval especially in the U.S. More recently, Rodgers has issued an acclaimed tribute to one of his idols, blues pioneer Muddy Waters.
 Featuring collaborations with such celebrated guitarists as Buddy Guy, Jeff Beck and David Gilmour, the album Muddy Water Blues, marks a welcome return to Rodgers blues and soul roots.

-Transcribed by Paul R. Pink from the original liner notes of 'Free - Molten Gold: The Anthology'
+Transcribed by Paul P. from the original liner notes of 'Free - Molten Gold: The Anthology'